neurodebian/neurodebian/sphinx/index.rst

 Virtual Machine
 ---------------

-If your are not running a Debian_ on a particular machine a :ref:`chap_vm` is provided as a convenient testing and evaluation environment.
+If your are not running Debian_ on a particular machine a :ref:`chap_vm` is provided as a convenient testing and evaluation environment.
 After a few simple steps to setup the virtual machine, you will be able to use NeuroDebian_ as an integral part of your existing working